Release Date: April 14, 2022 (North America)

 To be quite honest, I have very mixed feelings about Yurika.
 She’s definitely a heroine like no other and, if I may add, a great character study.
 First of all, let me start by saying I just couldn’t, for the life of me, stand her in episodes 1 & 2.
 I don’t mind sassy and assertive heroines, I think they’re a breath of fresh air, but too much sass and being aggressively too pushy with no sense of boundaries is downright off-putting for me.
 This is probably why I didn’t like the first two episodes that much.
 It’s more to do with the heroine’s behavior than the LI’s baggage.
 She’s always in everyone’s faces, and she gets way too controlling most of the time.
 Her manipulative attitude towards the LIs was very uncomfortable to sit through.
 I was disappointed with her, to say the least.

 It was only when I played Wizard’s route that I started realizing all of my complaints regarding Yurika in the previous episodes were rightfully merited as she was written to be this manipulative psycho all along!😱 Well, I’ll be damned!
 I see what you did there writers!
 Her toxic behavior in the previous routes was pretty much justified, for a very specific reason.
 Hence, I feel like it’s necessary to play through all the episodes till the very last, to understand the depth of her character and her goals.

 With that in mind, my impressions of her character gradually changed for the better.
-Like, okay ma’am I see what you’re doing now! (laughs) While I still cringe over Yurika’s memey prattles and American jokes, she definitely grew on me, especially after Episode 3.
+Like, okay ma’am I see what you’re doing now! (laughs) While I still cringe over Yurika’s memey prattles and American jokes, she definitely grew on me.
 This protagonist was an experience for sure!
-Without a doubt, an unforgettable one.
 Before I played the game, I was told that the heroine Yurika, was an acquired taste, and I very much agree!

 SYSTEM AND LOCALIZATION